-HIS 1113 WESTERN CIVILIZATION I - A general survey of European History from ancient times to mid Seventeenth Century.
+HIS 1113 WESTERN CIVILIZATION I - This is a general survey of Western Civilization from ancient times to mid-seventeenth century.
 Three hours, 3 credits.

-HIS 1123 WESTERN CIVILIZATION II - A general survey of European History since the Seventeenth Century.
+HIS 1123 WESTERN CIVILIZATION II - This is a general survey of Western Civilization since the seventeenth century.
 Three hours, 3 credits.

-HIS 1613 SURVEY OF AFRICAN-AMERICAN HISTORY - This is a survey of African-American History from the study of one or more African civilizations.
+HIS 1613 SURVEY OF AFRICAN-AMERICAN HISTORY - This is a survey of African American history from African origins to modern times.
 Three hours, 3 credits.

-HIS 2213 AMERICAN (U.S.) HISTORY I - This is a survey of American (U.S.) History from pre-history through Reconstruction.
+HIS 2213 AMERICAN (U.S.) HISTORY I - This is a survey of American (U.S.) history to 1877.
 Three hours, 3 credits.

-HIS 2223 AMERICAN (U.S.) HISTORY II - This course is a survey of U.S. History from Reconstruction to the present.
+HIS 2223 AMERICAN (U.S.) HISTORY II - This is a survey of American (U.S.) history since 1865.
 Three hours, 3 credits.